cabalmail/cabal-infra/README.md

 # cabal-infra
 Creates AWS infrastructure and machine configuration for a CabalMail system -- a system for hosting and managing your personal email.

 WARNING: This should not be regarded as an enterprise or ISP-grade email solution.
 It has been tested on a small pool of users for their personal email.
+Use at your own risk!

 # About
 CabalMail is a suite of infrastructure code ([Terraform](https://www.terraform.io/)) and configuration management code ([Chef Infra](https://www.chef.io/)) that together create the following system components: